-In the context of deciding whether specific information should appear in Section 9 or Section 10 of the SDS, historically the practice has been for Section 9 to contain numerical (measured) values for physical and chemical properties, whereas Section 10 should give a description of the intrinsic (qualitative) properties (including potentially hazardous interactions with other substances) that result from (or are related to) these values.
-12

-The requirement that "this section of the SDS shall describe the empirical data of the substance or mixture, if relevant" should be interpreted to mean that values which are likely to be within a range relevant to the classification and the hazards of a substance or mixture should be given in this section.
-Thus, for example, the flash point of a volatile organic liquid that is likely to be classified as flammable should be given, whereas there is no need to determine this for a high melting-point solid.
-Where any statement is made to indicate that a particular property does not apply this should be based on a clear lack of relevance, the reason for which should be stated if not obvious, and not on the absence of information.
-A clear differentiation should also be made between cases where where actual negative test results are available.
-23

-21 22 no information is available to the compiler (e.g. "no information available"), and cases

-The data should preferably have been generated in accordance with the test methods referred to in the REACH Regulation, transport provisions or international principles or procedures for the validation of information, so as to ensure quality and comparability of the results and consistency with other requirements at international or Community level.
-Where this information is available from testing for the purposes of a REACH registration consistency.

-31 As specified in the relevant test methods, critical information such as test temperature 32 and methods used, which affect the value of physical-chemical properties and safety characteristics, should be provided for all test results and, if available, for data acquired 33 34 from the literature.
+- 1 In the context of deciding whether specific information should appear in Section 9 or Section - 2 10 of the SDS, historically the practice has been for Section 9 to contain numerical (measured) - 3 values for physical and chemical properties, whereas Section 10 should give a description of - 4 the intrinsic (qualitative) properties (including potentially hazardous interactions with other - 5 substances) that result from (or are related to) these values. - 6 The requirement that "this section of the SDS shall describe the empirical data of the - 7 substance or mixture, if relevant" should be interpreted to mean that values which are likely to - 8 be within a range relevant to the classification and the hazards of a substance or mixture - 9 should be given in this section.
+Thus, for example, the flash point of a volatile organic liquid - that is likely to be classified as flammable should be given, whereas there is no need to - determine this for a high melting-point solid.
+Where any statement is made to indicate that a - 12 particular property does not apply this should be based on a clear lack of relevance, the reason - 13 for which should be stated if not obvious, and not on the absence of information.
+A clear - 14 differentiation should also be made between cases where no information is available to the - compiler (e.g. "no information available"), and cases where actual negative test results are - 16 available. - 17 The data should preferably have been generated in accordance with the test methods referred - 18 to in the REACH Regulation, transport provisions or international principles or procedures for - 19 the validation of information, so as to ensure quality and comparability of the results and - 20 consistency with other requirements at international or Community level.
+Where this - 21 information is available from testing for the purposes of a REACH registration or to determine - 22 classification under CLP this will be an ideal basis to ensure the required consistency. - 23 As specified in the relevant test methods, critical information such as test temperature and - 24 methods used, which affect the value of physical-chemical properties and safety - characteristics, should be provided for all test results and, if available, for data acquired from - the literature.

-For mixtures, where information does not apply to the mixture as a whole the entries must clearly indicate to which substance in the mixture the data apply.
+- 27 For mixtures, where information does not apply to the mixture as a whole the entries must - 28 clearly indicate to which substance in the mixture the data apply.